Mobile Social Network Role-Playing Game

-Quest of Our Lives is a social network role-playing game.
+Quest of Our Lives (QoOL) explores the intersection between social networks and games.
 It’s a mobile experience that follows people on daily errands away from home.
-Users are then rewarded for their adventures in the world.
+Players are then rewarded for their adventures in the world.
+Unlike most mobile games, QoOL has a passive playstyle that doesn't require continuous interaction to progress.

 First, I want to see how the competitive landscape looks at the moment.
 There are two types of products that need to be investigated: social networks and mobile games.
 Would any of these products be classified as both?